PoojaPatkar21/Electric-Vehicle-Population-EVP-Analysis/README.md

 4. Data-Driven Decision Making – Helps in understanding EV adoption patterns, regional distribution, and brand demand.

+## Data Cleaning
+⭐ The eoriginl dataset contains null values.
+I have performed data cleaning by removing the null values.

 ## Analysis using SQL
 ⭐ Convert the csv file to excel format